maximbaz/iptables-exporter/README.md

 Prometheus exporter for `iptables` that collects number of packets and bytes that matched marked rules.

+## Installation

+Download binary from the latest release on Github, or pull container image `maximbaz/iptables-exporter` from Docker Hub.

+Release artifacts are signed with the following PGP key: `8053EB88879A68CB4873D32B011FDC52DA839335`

 ## Usage

 First mark rules that you are interested to monitor with `iptables-exporter` comment: